buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 + Pages
 + Flows

-In this chapter, **I’ll be focusing on elements, demonstrating how they can be built from simple objects: points (circles), lines, planes and typography**.
+In this chapter, **I’ll be focusing on elements, demonstrating how they can be built from simple objects: points (circles), lines and planes; icons; and typographic elements**.

 In the next chapter, I’ll show how these **elements can be combined to create components and pages**, which form the backbone of our user interfaces.
 In the following chapter, I’ll explore how **we can tie these separate pages together into flows that allow a user to navigate through an interface**.

 This approach – Objects → Elements → Components → Pages → Flows – is similar to Brad Frost’s [Atomic Design](http://atomicdesign.bradfrost.com/chapter-2/) methodology.
-I never studied chemistry, so I find Frost’s naming convention – which features ‘atoms’ and ‘molecules’ from the world of chemistry and ‘organisms’ from the world of biology – a little confusing.
+I never dived deep into science, so I find Frost’s naming convention – which features ‘atoms’ and ‘molecules’ from the world of chemistry and ‘organisms’ from the world of biology – a little confusing.

 Frost’s methodology is also directed primarily at front-end designers who are using HTML, CSS and JavaScript.
 Designing interfaces in a tool like Adobe XD is increasingly separated from the world of code.
-(Although – to be clear, in case I spark the ‘designers should know how to code’ debate – it helps to at least have an understanding of code!)
+(Although, to be clear – in case I spark the ‘designers should know how to code’ debate – it helps to at least have an understanding of code!)

 Given the rise of different specialisms that we’re seeing emerging in the world of user experience design, I believe there’s a need for a different naming convention, one that’s specifically focused on visual designers creating user interfaces.

 Looking at the illustration at the beginning of this section, I prefer the labels: **objects, elements, components, pages and flows**.
 I find these labels easier to grasp and they should, I feel, need no explanation.

+I've drawn these terms by looking at the work of others, particularly the award-winning GOV.UK team's work on the [GOV.UK Design System](https://design-system.service.gov.uk).
+As GOV.UK put it:

+> Learn from the research and experience of other service teams and avoid repeating work that’s already been done.

+There's no need to reinvent the wheel and, in the spirit of reusing existing naming conventions, I've drawn my naming methodology from their work, adding the term 'objects' to explain the fundamental building blocks from which all of our user interfaces are created.

 ### Objects → Elements

 **Every element that we create for a user interface is built from smaller objects.** By learning to mentally break apart the elements we encounter – into their constituent objects – we begin to understand how they are constructed.

-Analysing how existing elements are constructed we see that **everything we see in a user interface – an element, a component or a page – is comprised of other, simpler objects**.
+Analysing how existing elements are built we see that **everything we see in a user interface – an element, a component or a page – is comprised of other, simpler objects**.

 ![Placeholder Image](images/ch2/constructing-elements.png)

-**CAPTION: In the above example, the button element is comprised of smaller, simpler objects: a plane of colour; some typography; a circle and two lines.**
+**CAPTION: In the above example, the button element is comprised of smaller, simpler objects: a plane of colour; some typography; a circle and two lines that form an arrow.**

 This idea – **of building complexity from the object up** – lies at the heart of everything we do.
 Grasping it we understand that **elements – the fundamental units from which we build interfaces – are created from relatively simple objects**.

-Understanding how the basic building blocks of interfaces work – at a simple, element level – helps us to develop a language of elements that we can the combine and build into complex interfaces through the creation of components and pages.
+Understanding how the fundamental building blocks of interfaces work – at a simple, element level – helps us to develop a language of elements that we can then combine and build into complex interfaces through the creation of components and pages.

 One significant benefit of the approach of **building from the element up** is that **we’re effectively constructing a design system to ensure our interfaces are consistent** (and easier to build).
 I’ll explore design systems in the closing section of this chapter, for now, let’s acquaint ourselves with the anatomy of some further elements.